tgriesser/cypress-graphql-mock-example/devlog.md

 Now, I have a mocked version of my schema going, after some syntax errors like writing `Number` instead of `Int` in my sketch above.
 The default mocking just uses `"Hello world!"` for every string so it's not that exciting, but at least it means the server is running properly and the schema is being loaded!

 ![Basic graphiql!](screenshots/default-mock.png)

+Now there's a decision to make - should we write a mocked backend and then implement the UI, or wire up the actual backend right now?